Codecademy/docs/content/c-sharp/concepts/deque/deque.md

 ---
 Title: 'Deque'
-Description: 'A Deque (Double-Ended Queue) allows insertion and removal of elements from both the front and rear.
-In C#, it can be implemented using LinkedList<T>.'
+Description: 'Deque is a type of data structure that allows insertion and removal of elements from both the front and rear.'
 Subjects:
   - 'Computer Science'
   - 'Code Foundations'